any-docs/css/content/guides/grid_layout/accessibility/index.md

 ## Re-ordering content in CSS grid layout

 We've already seen in these guides that CSS grid layout gives us the power to re-order our page content by positioning items using [line-based placement of grid template areas](/guides/Grid_layout/Line-based_placement).
 This placement can be done without considering the item's location in the source.
-There is also the {{cssxref("order")}} property, which can change how items auto-place.
-The {{cssxref("grid-auto-flow")}} property has a `dense` value, which can take items visually out of the DOM order.
+There is also the `order` property, which can change how items auto-place.
+The `grid-auto-flow` property has a `dense` value, which can take items visually out of the DOM order.

 The CSS grid layout specification includes a [Reordering and Accessibility](https://drafts.csswg.org/css-grid/#order-accessibility) section.
 The introduction to that section details what browsers should do when content is visually reordered using grid layout: